Katherine charms us with her Valentine's Day brownie dip recipe

-Valentine's Day is around the corner and we partnered with Goya Foods to bring you the perfect delicious dessert for that special someone and best of all it takes less than 10 minutes to prepare.
-Katherine Whaley is in the kitchen this week with her mom, whipping up a Valentine's Day recipe featuring, Goya coconut milk, maria cookies and of course chocolate!
+Valentine's Day is around the corner!
+We've partnered with Goya Foods to bring you the perfect, delicious, dessert for that special someone and best of all it takes less than 10 minutes to prepare.
+Katherine Whaley is in the kitchen this week with her mom, whipping up a Valentine's Day recipe featuring, Goya coconut milk, maria cookies and of course, chocolate!

 This Week's Recipe: Brownie Dip